N.Flying: Pre-debut

 In 2009, Kwon Kwang-jin originally debuted as the bassist of labelmate CNBLUE.
 However, due to personal circumstances, Kwang-jin left the band in late September.
 In January 2011, Kwang-jin returned to train under FNC Entertainment meeting trainees Seung-hyub, Jae-hyun and Cha Hun.
 Prior to the debut of N.Flying, lead vocal Park Rai-On left the band in early 2013 due to mandatory military service in his native country of Singapore.
 FNC Entertainment subsequently confirmed that his contract was terminated to make way for the group's debut.
 The remaining trainees would go on to form N.Flying.

 In 2013, Lee Seung-hyub appeared in Juniel's music video titled Pretty Boy, playing her love interest she meets at a café.

 Yoo Hwe-sung was previously introduced as a male trainee to represent FNC on the Mnet survival show, Produce 101 Season 2.
 He finished in 39th place and hence did not become a member of the produced boy group, Wanna One.

-Seo Dong-sung was previously introduced through survival show d.o.b. (dance or band), as a member of NEOZ Band to competing against trainees in NEOZ Dance (future known as SF9) for the chance to debut as a group, but eventually losing to NEOZ Dance who won the public voting.
-In May 2017, FNC announced that the NEOZ Band would debut as HONEYST before disbanded two years later.
+Seo Dong-sung was first introduced in FNC's reality show Cheongdam-dong 111, as part of Kokoma Band (literally, "Little Kids' Band"), along with actor Kwak Dong-yeon, KNK's Oh Heejun and Omega X's Lee Hwichan.
+Then he was introduced as the leader and member of NEOZ Band through survival show d.o.b. (dance or band), to compete against the trainees in NEOZ Dance (later known as SF9) for the chance to debut as a group, but eventually losing to NEOZ Dance who won the public voting.
+In May 2017, FNC announced that the NEOZ Band would debut as HONEYST before they disbanded two years later.
+In 2019, Dongsung joined N.Flying activities as a session bassist prior to his official debut with the band in 2020.